 This quarterly study of private equity investment activity is based on data provided by Venture Intelligence and serves as a reliable source of current and recent trends in PE/VC funding.
 In addition to aggregate information, the report provides data cuts by industry, region, stage of development and exit.

-— Dr. Rana Mehta, Leader, Healthcare, PwC India
+— Dr. Rana Mehta, Healthcare Industry Leader, PwC India